artie-inc/artie-bias-corpus/README.md

 # Artie Bias Corpus

-This repo includes text and code relating to the Artie Bias Corpus, and is intended for detecting demographic bias in ASR systems.
+This repo includes transcrtipts and tools for the Artie Bias Corpus.
+The intended use of both the code and the data is to detect demographic bias in speech technology systems.
+You can find more information in the blog post [1](https://www.artie.com/blog/the-artie-bias-corpus) or the academic publication [2](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.796.pdf).

 ### Requirements